 What to buy?

-If you have enough dynamics of a pre-styling 2.4 engine with automatic transmission, then the Chevrolet Captiva is a good choice.
-You just have to be content with the old interior, and a rather boring appearance.
-Newer cars seem to have fewer problems, but a noticeable increase in the number of automatic transmission failures suggests that in the near future this node can become really troublesome.
-On heavy machines, all wear processes go faster, and the difficulties that owners of Opel Astra and Chevrolet Cruze with automatic transmissions 6T40 face will seem like a trifle compared to the troubles of Captiva owners.
-The restyled 2.4, in fact, is also not a very new engine, noticeably more dynamic and powerful, and in combination with a manual gearbox, no operational difficulties are expected up to 120-150 thousand runs.
-Perhaps in the new series of engines, the chances of early timing failure have also decreased, so this is a good choice.
-Here are the V6 engines, before and after restyling, require more attention.
+If the dynamics of the pre-restyling 2.4 engine with automatic transmission are enough for you, then the Chevrolet Captiva is a good choice.
+You just have to be content with the old interior and rather boring appearance.
+Newer cars seem to have fewer problems, but a noticeable increase in the number of automatic transmission failures suggests that soon this knot can become really troublesome.
+On heavy machines, all wear processes occur faster, and the difficulties that owners face Opel Astra and Chevrolet Cruze with a 6T40 automatic transmission will seem like a small thing in comparison with the troubles of Captiva owners.
+The restyled 2.4 is essentially also not a very new engine, it is noticeably more dynamic and powerful, and in combination with a manual gearbox, no operational difficulties are expected up to a mileage of 120-150 thousand.
+Perhaps in new series of engines the chances of premature timing failure have also decreased, so this a good choice.
+V6 engines, both before and after restyling, require more attention.
 And if the 3.2 engine in combination with a five-speed automatic transmission is generally quite reliable with proper maintenance, then the condition of the automatic transmission on a three-liter is already a mystery.
-The more powerful 6T45 series automatic transmission is likely to have the same set of problems as the more common 6T40, but whether they will manifest themselves at mileage up to a hundred thousand or require expensive repairs at mileage over 150 is not yet clear.
+A more powerful automatic transmission of the 6T45 series will most likely have the same set of problems as the more common 6T40, but will they appear with a mileage of up to hundreds of thousands or will they require expensive repairs with runs over 150, it’s still not clear.